Texas is a state where you either go big or go home, and

 Houston's shopping is no exception.
 Here the malls and credit card

 bills are super-sized - so be careful when embarking on a shopping

 Houston's most famous shopping zone is undoubtedly the Galleria, the fifth largest retail complex in the USA.
-It hosts high end stores and all the big names in fashion along so-called Millionaire's Mile, with 320 shops in total plus high quality entertainment and restaurant options in a glitzy, gleaming mall where it is quite normal to wear sunglasses.
-If this is all too intense for you, stop by the Galleria's predecessor Highland Village which has all the glitz of the quality stores without the elitist attitude.
+It hosts high-end stores and all the big names in fashion along so-called Millionaire's Mile, with 320 shops in total plus high quality entertainment and restaurant options in a glitzy, gleaming mall where it is quite normal to wear sunglasses.
+If this is all too intense, stop by the Galleria's predecessor Highland Village, which has all the glitz of the quality stores without the elitist attitude.

 On weekends don't miss Trader's Village, an enormous flea market with everything from jewellery and clothing to tools and old Texas number plates.
 A great place to find a really unique memento of your visit to Houston.

 An ideal souvenir of your Houston visit is some Western gear - look no further than Pinto Ranch which stocks belt buckles, boots, saddles and even ten gallon hats.
 If cowboy gear isn't your thing, bring home a bottle of Texas' finest barbecue sauce.

 We are looking for contributors for our Houston travel guide.
 If you are a local, a regular traveller to Houston or a travel professional with time to contribute and answer occasional forum questions, please contact us.